RandyKnapp/ValheimMods/EpicLoot/README.md

     * `<rarity>`: (String) One of: magic, rare, epic, legendary, random.
 If left empty, uses random.
 	* `<itemtype>`: (String) The internal ID of an item.
 May be "random".
 If left empty, uses random.
 	* `<amount>`: (Int) The number of magic items to roll.
 If the other values are set to random, rerolls that random item each time.
 If left empty, uses 1.
+	* `<effectcount>`: (Int) The number of magic effects to roll on each item.
+If left empty, it rolls effect count as normal.
   * `magicmats`: Spawns a bunch of all the magic crafting materials

 ## Dependencies